 These CSO pipes are supposed to discharge only during heavy rains, but in the early 1990s, many dumped raw sewage into coastal waters even in dry weather because they had not been maintained and were filled with sediments.

 To address this program, the city began an ambitious program to improve their wastewater system.
-By 1992, the city had eliminated dry weather CSO discharges from Clarks Cove on the west side of Clarks Point.
+By 1992, the city had eliminated dry weather CSO discharges from Clarks Cove on the west side of Clarks Point (through at least 1996, two continuous discharges remained in the outer harbor, and two discharges remained in the inner harbor; see Appendix D of the City’s 2008 wastewater permit).
 At about the same time, the Town of Dartmouth also began reducing and treating stormwater discharges to its portion of Clarks Cove.
 These efforts, together with a rigorous testing and evaluation program conducted by the Division of Marine Fisheries (partly paid with Buzzards Bay NEP funds), resulted 800 acres of Clarks Cove being reopened to shellfishing in 1992 for the first time in nearly eighty years.
 (The area actually became a rainfall conditional closure: the area was closed after two tenths of an inch of rain until testing showed water quality was again good.)
 This reopening of shellfish beds in Clarks Cove in 1992 resulted 1.3 million pounds of quahogs coming to market in 1993, worth $2-3 millions in economic value to the region.

 The next great improvement to water quality occurred in 1996.
 At that time, the City of New Bedford completed construction of its new secondary-level treatment wastewater facility.
 Prior to this date, the City discharged primary-treated or even raw sewage.
 A lawsuit initiated by the Conservation Law Foundation resulted in a court-ordered upgrade of the city’s wastewater facility in the 1980s, and by 1996, the new facility was completed.
 The construction of the new facility also enabled the elimination of one discharge pipe within 200 feet from the tip of Clarks Point, and restricted flow to the main outfall pipe that discharges 2,000 feet south of the city’s southernmost extension into Buzzards Bay.
 After the completion of the wastewater plant in 1996, the city redoubled its efforts to reduce CSO discharges.